Face-width of Pfaffian Braces and Polyhex Graphs on Surfaces: Introduction

 \section{Introduction}

-Let $G$ be a graph admitting a perfect matching with vertex set $V(G)$ and edge set $E(G)$.
+Let $G$ be a graph with vertex set $V(G)$ and edge set $E(G)$.
 A {\em perfect matching} of $G$ is a set $M$ of independent edges such that every vertex of $G$ is incident with exactly one edge in $M$.
-A cycle $C$ of $G$ is {\em central} if $G-C$ has a perfect matching, where $G-C$ is a subgraph of $G$ by deleting all vertices of $C$ from $G$.
-Since $G$ has a perfect matching, a central cycle $C$ of $G$ alternates on and off a perfect matching of $G$.

-Now assign an orientation $D$ to $G$.
-An even cycle $C$ is {\it oddly oriented} if along either direction of traversal around $C$, the number of edges of $C$ which have the same direction as the traversal direction is odd.
+A cycle of $G$ is {\em central} if $G-V(C)$ has a perfect matching.
+If $G$ has a perfect matching, a central cycle $C$ must be of even size; In other words, $G$ has a perfect matching $M$ such that $C$ is $M$-alternating (i.e. the edges of $C$ alternate on and off $M$).
+For an orientation $D$ to $G$, an even cycle $C$ is {\it oddly oriented} if $C$ has an odd number of edges directed in either direction of the cycle.
 An orientation of $G$ is {\it Pfaffian} if every central cycle of $G$ is oddly oriented.
 A graph $G$ is {\it Pfaffian} if it has a Pfaffian orientation.
-It is known that if $G$ has a Pfaffian orientation $D$, then the number of perfect matchings of $G$ can be obtained by computing the determinant of the skew adjacent matrix of $D$.
+It is known that if $G$ has a Pfaffian orientation $D$, then the number of perfect matching of $G$ can be obtained by computing the determinant of the skew adjacency matrix of $D$ \cite{LP}.
 The Pfaffian orientation was first introduced by Kasteleyn \cite{K1} for solving 2-dimensional Ising problem.
-The problem of characterizing Pfaffian bipartite graph is related to many interesting problems, such as the P\'olya permanent problem, the sign-nonsingular matrix problem, etc. We direct readers to the survey of Thomas \cite{RT} for a comprehensive discussion on the Pfaffian orientations of graphs.
+It is important to determine whether a given graph is Pfaffian or not.
+Kasteleyn \cite{K1} showed that every planar graph admits a Pfaffian orientation.
+Little \cite{Little} obtained a characterization for Pfaffian bipartite graph, that a bipartite graph is Pfaffian if only if it has no matching minor isomorphic to $K_{3,3}$.
+The problem characterizing Pfaffian bipartite graph is related to many interesting problems, such as the P\'olya permanent problem, the sign-nonsingular matrix problem, etc. But the problem of characterizing Pfaffian non-bipartite graphs remains open.
+Readers may refer to a survey of Thomas \cite{RT} on the Pfaffian orientations of graphs.